 WELD-152: Shielded Metal Arc Welding II, Credits = 1 - 17

 Training in safe and proper SMAW arc welding procedures and techniques will be covered, including arc welding equipment setup, E-6010 and E-7018 electrode practice, shop work practice, demonstrations, and classroom presentations.
-Prerequisite: WELD 151 or instructor permission.
+Prerequisite: WELD 151 and instructor permission.

 WELD-153: Shielded Metal Arc Welding III, Credits = 1 - 17

 Additional experience and training in safe SMAW welding procedures and the opportunity to complete AWS/WABO certification tests.
-Prerequisite: WELD 152 or instructor permission.
+Prerequisite: WELD 152 and instructor permission.

 WELD-191: Cooperative Work Experience, Credits = 1 - 15

 This course offers students the opportunity to work in jobs directly related to the welding industry.
 This formal training period is agreed upon by the student, employer, and instructor.
 Prerequisite: Instructor permission.